Gumpert Apollo: Design

 The Apollo weighs between 1100 kg and 1200 kg (depending on options), and is fully street-legal.
 It is a mid-engine, rear wheel drive two-seater constructed on a tubular chromoly frame, with fiberglass or optional carbon fibre body panels.
 Gumpert claims the design of the Apollo is optimised so that the car could drive upside-down in a tunnel if driven at speeds over 190 mph, but this has not been tested.

 The Apollo set a 7:11.57 lap time at Nürburgring achieved by German car magazine Sport Auto.

 Engine

 The Apollo uses a 4,163 cc bi-turbo intercooled version of the Audi V8 engine.
 The 90° V8 has a closed-deck light metal crankcase with dry sump lubrication.
 The light metal cylinder heads have five valves per cylinder, four overhead camshafts, VarioCam Direct variable valve timing on the intakes, and hydraulic valve clearance compensation.
 The double-flow exhaust system has four oxygen sensors to monitor the gas mixture, and a 3-way catalytic converter.
 Modern controls include an on-board diagnostic system, eight-coil electronic ignition, sequential multipoint fuel injection, and an electronic (drive by wire) accelerator system.

-There are 3 engine types available:
+There were 3 engine types available: